 More than 95% of childhood cancer survivors will have a significant health related issue by the time they are 45 years of age.

-As we discover better, less toxic therapies to treat today's kids, future generations of childhood cancer survivors will have fewer late effects.
-But the hard truth is that the vast majority of the nation's 500,000 childhood cancer survivors today have late effects as a result of their disease or treatment, some of which are chronic and even life-threatening.
+As we discover better, less toxic therapies to treat today's kids, future generations of childhood cancer survivors will have fewer negative health consequences.
+But the hard truth is that the vast majority of the nation's 521,000 childhood cancer survivors today have late effects as a result of their disease or treatment, some of which are chronic and even life-threatening.

 According to the National Cancer Institute, the most dangerous late effects - those with the highest risk of early death - are: a recurrence of your primary cancer; the formation of a (different) secondary cancer; and heart and lung damage from treatment.